EBT.jpg

 Benefits

 Electronic Baggage Tags enable new operational models and passenger experiences that are not possible with traditional paper tags.
-By digitizing baggage identification, airlines and airports can extend baggage processing beyond the airport while improving efficiency, sustainability, and operational control.
+By digitizing baggage identification, airlines and airports can extend baggage processing beyond the airport while improving efficiency and operational control.

-• Reduced passenger or airline crew queuing at check-in, supporting smoother terminal flow and improved service levels
+• Improved passenger convenience and flexibility: Electronic Baggage Tags enable fully integrated off-airport baggage processing, which would reduce queuing at check-in, supporting smoother terminal flow and improved service levels.

 Implementation Approach

-Electronic Baggage Tags can be introduced in a controlled and scalable manner, without disrupting existing operations.
+Electronic Baggage Tags can be introduced in a controled and scalable manner, without disrupting existing operations.

 Key Implementation Considerations